VisDockHub/NewVisDock/README.md

   - Layer management: the following functions create layers for the queried objects.

-    + VisDock.utils.addPathLayer(path): creates an SVG path layer on top of the SVG path element passed as argument.
-Its 'path data' attribute would be the same but its color and visibility attributes are governed by Query Manager.
-Its 'class' attribute would be "VisDockPathLayer."
+    + VisDock.utils.addPathLayer(path, style, index): creates an SVG path layer on top of the SVG path element passed as argument.
+Its 'path data' attribute would be the same but its color and visibility attributes are governed by the Query Manager or user-defined style argument.
+Its 'class' attribute will be "VisDockPathLayer."
 <br>
-    + VisDock.utils.addPolygonLayer(polygon): creates an SVG polygon layer on top of the SVG polygon element passed as argument.
-Its 'points' attribute would be the same but its color and visibility attributes are governed by Query Manager.
-Its 'class' attribute would be "VisDockPolygonLayer."
+    + VisDock.utils.addPolygonLayer(polygon, style, index): creates an SVG polygon layer on top of the SVG polygon element passed as argument.
+Its 'points' attribute would be the same but its color and visibility attributes are governed by the Query Manager or user-defined style argument.
+Its 'class' attribute will be "VisDockPolygonLayer."
 <br>
-    + VisDock.utils.addEllipseLayer(ellipse): creates an SVG ellipse layer on top of the SVG ellipse element passed as argument.
-Its radii and center cooridinates attributes would be the same but its color and visibility attributes are governed by Query Manager.
-Its 'class' attribute would be "VisDockEllipseLayer."
+    + VisDock.utils.addEllipseLayer(ellipse, style, index): creates an SVG ellipse layer on top of the SVG ellipse element passed as argument.
+Its radii and center cooridinates attributes would be the same but its color and visibility attributes are governed by the Query Manager or user-defined style argument.
+Its 'class' attribute will be "VisDockEllipseLayer."
 <br>
-    + VisDock.utils.addLineLayer(line): creates an SVG line/polyline layer on top of the SVG line/polyline
-elemtnt passed as argument.
-Its 'points' attribute would be the same but its color and visibility attributes are governed by Query Manager.
-Its 'class' attribute would be "VisDockLineLayer."
+    + VisDock.utils.addLineLayer(line, style, index): creates an SVG line/polyline layer on top of the SVG line/polyline elemtnt passed as argument.
+Its 'points' attribute would be the same but its color and visibility attributes are governed by the Query Manager or user-defined style argument.
+Its 'class' attribute will be "VisDockLineLayer."
 <br>
-    + VisDock.utils.addTextLayer(label): creates an SVG label layer on top of the SVG label elemtnt passed as argument.
-Its 'style' attribute and text would be the same but its color and visibility attributes are governed by Query Manager.
-Its 'class' attribute would be "VisDockTextLayer."
+    + VisDock.utils.addTextLayer(label, style, index): creates an SVG label layer on top of the SVG label elemtnt passed as argument.
+Its 'style' attribute and text would be the same but its color and visibility attributes are governed by the Query Manager or user-defined style argument.
+Its 'class' attribute will be "VisDockTextLayer."

 <a href="https://github.com/VisDockHub/NewVisDock/blob/master/Tutorial.md">Go to VisDock Tutorials</a>
 ------------------------------------------------------------------------------------------------------